bitbank2/LCD1602/README.md

 Before building the demo app, make sure that the I2C bus number and address of your display are correct.
 For Raspberry Pi boards, the I2C bus is usually 1 and the display is usually located at addresses 0x20 to 0x27.
+Another thing to note is that you may not see anything on the display even though it works.
+There is a contrast control on the back which must be adjusted before the first use.

 Building and running the library<br>
 --------------------------------<br>